By Aarti Kapur Singh

 If you branch out the beaten paths, that is.
-Backpacking is not everyone’s load to carry.
+Backpacking gear is not everyone’s load to carry.
 It is only those carefree souls that are willing to experience places that are yet relatively (or more so) unaffected by the onslaught of mass commercialised tourism.
 Here are three really unusual destinations that offer lots of unusual sights, sounds and adventures – and allow you an authentic immersion into the vibe.

 Image Credit: Pexels

 Pushkar is that place with a mythical past where time tends to just stand still.
 Much like the lotus that Brahma, the Creator, is said to have dropped that led to the genesis of this town.
 Another legend alludes Shiva’s sorrowful tears for his wife Sati to have created the holy lake in the bang centre of what is believed to be one of the oldest towns of India.
 Yet another myth explains how a bird carrying the nectar of immortality dropped some at this spot – and so a holy dip is worth taking a chance for!

 From mandatory camel rides to discovering mythological tales or unearthing royal secrets, there is so much to do.
 And the labyrinthine bylanes hide flavours that you may never have experienced.
 There is just so much to do in Pushkar.
 Do make the pre-sunrise trek to Savitri Temple – you can have the sun and the moon both in your sky.
 While walking around the temples, do wear closed shoes as snakes also love the heavenly vibe of Pushkar.
 Best season to visit Pushkar is between October to March as the weather is pleasant and cool.
 April to June are unbearably hot.